 "water," late 14c., from Latin aqua "water; the sea; rain," from PIE root *akwa- "water."
 Used in late Middle English in combinations from old chemistry and alchemy to mean "decoction, solution" (as in aqua regia, a mix of concentrated acids, literally "royal water," so called for its power to dissolve gold and other "noble" metals).
-As the name of a light greenish-blue color, 1936.
+As light greenish-blue color.

 c.
 1600, "Odyssey," title given to one of the two great epic poems of ancient Greece, from Latin Odyssea, from Greek Odysseia, the ancient name of the Homeric poem telling tales of the ten-year wanderings of Odysseus, king of Ithaca, seeking home after the fall of Troy.
 Figurative sense of "long, adventurous journey" is recorded by 1889.

 "Just sit there right now.
 Don't do a thing.
 Just rest.
 For your separation from God, from love, is the hardest work in this world."

 Access your body’s primal memories of wholeness, interconnectedness and wonder in this innovative session combining bodywork, ritual, sound healing and nervous system recalibration to nature’s original organic codes with the help of pua’aehuehu, esoteric Hawaiian fern medicine.

 Deeply transformative sessions where client is floated and moved through water.
 Unlike other aquatic modalities that use the water as a medium, Aguahara creates a space for you to become water and surrender into the divine flow.

 Fire goddesses, mountain rain, deer in the meadow and encounters with shark gods in sacred bays, Jen Lighty's weekly Substack newsletter brings readers into an enchanted world where ferns speak and everyone can become the shapeshifter they truly are.

 WHALE ROAD PRESS